MissVeronica/um-woo-predefined-fields/README.md

 ## UM Settings -> General -> Account
 1. Predefined Fields Woo - Account Form Fields for User Edit - Select single or multiple Woo Fields for User Account Page Edit.
 2. Predefined Fields Woo - Countries for User selection - Select single or multiple Woo Countries for User selection.
 No selection use all available countries.
-3. Single country will not require a select field for the country at Registration/Profile pages and State can be edited in the Account page
+3. Note!
+Single country will not require a select field for the country at Registration/Profile pages and State can be edited in the Account page

 ## Translations or Text changes
 Use the "Say What?" plugin with text domain ultimate-member.